prasanth-ntu/prasanth.io/content/Knowledge/Tech/Fine-tuning.md

 ---
 tags:
   - DataScience
+  - LLM
+  - MachineLearning
+  - ArtificialIntelligence
 ---
-<span style="color:green"><i>Fine-tuning</i>, on the other hand, is the training done <b>after</b> a model has been pretrained.
-To perform fine-tuning, you first acquire a pretrained language model, then perform additional training with a dataset specific to your task</span>.
+> *Fine-tuning is the training done **after** a model has been [[pre-training|Pre-trained]].
+To perform fine-tuning, you first acquire a pretrained language model, then perform additional training with a **labelled dataset specific to your task**.*

 ![Fine-tuning from pre-training](https://huggingface.co/datasets/huggingface-course/documentation-images/resolve/main/en/chapter1/finetuning.svg)

+# Two popular categories of fine-tuning LLMs:
+## Instruction fine-tuning
+The labelled dataset consists of instruction and answer pairs, such as a query to translate a text accompanied by the correctly translated text.
+## Classification fine-tuning

-**Wait — why not simply train directly for the final task?
+# **Wait — why not simply train directly for the final task?
 There are a couple of reasons:**

 1. **Take advantage of knowledge gained from source task**: The pretrained model was already trained on a dataset that has some similarities with the fine-tuning dataset.
 The **fine-tuning process is thus able to take advantage of knowledge acquired by the initial model during pretraining** (for instance, with NLP problems, the pretrained model will have some kind of statistical understanding of the language you are using for your task).
 2. **Less data**: Since the pretrained model was already trained on lots of data, the **fine-tuning requires way less data** to get decent results.